The Sims 3: Release

-On February 3, 2009, it was announced that the release date of The Sims 3 would be delayed from February 20, 2009, to June 2, 2009, in the US, and June 5, 2009, in the UK.

-EA Singapore launched The Sims 3 with a large launch party which was held on June 2, 2009, at the Bugis+ shopping mall in Singapore.
+On February 3, 2009, it was announced that the release date of The Sims 3 would be delayed from February 20, 2009, to June 2, 2009, in the United States, and June 5, 2009, in the United Kingdom.
+EA Singapore launched The Sims 3 with a large launch party, which was held on June 2, 2009, at the Bugis+ shopping mall in Singapore.
 At the event, The Sims 3 T-shirts were available for purchase.
 In Sydney, Australia on June 4, 2009, a fashion event to show off the freedom and self-expression in The Sims 3 was held by Electronic Arts Australia, and included a performance by Jessica Mauboy.

 The game was released as both a standard edition and a Collector's Edition.
 Both the Collector's Edition and the standard edition of the game comes with a coupon for 1000 Sim Points to spend at The Sims 3 Store.
-The standard edition contains the first release of the core game, while the Collector's Edition includes the Sims 3 core game, a 2 GB The Sims Plumbob USB flash drive (preloaded with wallpapers and screensavers of the game, and the main theme as an MP3 file) with matching Green Carabiner, an exclusive European-styled Sports Car download, a Prima Tips and Hints Guide (not the actual Sims 3 Prima Guide), and Plumbob stickers.
+The standard edition contains the first release of the core game, while the Collector's Edition includes the Sims 3 core game, a 2 GB The Sims Plumbob flash drive (the USB flash drive is preloaded with wallpapers and screensavers of the game, and the main theme as an MP3 file) with matching Green Carabiner, an exclusive European-styled Sports Car download, a Prima Tips and Hints Guide (not the actual Sims 3 Prima Guide), and Plumbob stickers.
 Those that pre-ordered the game also got a Vintage Sports Car download, The Sims 3 Neighborhood Poster, and a quick start reference guide.
 A preview CD with more information about The Sims 3, such as music samples, family descriptions, and career information, was also released.

 When the game was released on June 2, 2009, it featured both versions for Microsoft Windows and Mac OS X on the same disc, unlike the previous games in The Sims series, which were ported to Mac by Aspyr and released several months later after the initial release date.
 The Mac version was created with the help of Transgaming, Inc., who licensed Cider to developers in order to make their games Mac compatible by emulating Windows APIs.
-However, playing the game on Mac often results in poorer performance than in Windows, especially on higher-end systems.
+Playing the game on Mac often results in poorer performance than in Windows, especially on higher-end systems.
 As it is a 32-bit application, it is not compatible with macOS Catalina or later.
 On October 2, 2019, Maxis announced that they would release an updated 64-bit version of the game, titled The Sims 3 (64-Bit & Metal), with compatibility for Mac OS X Catalina or later.
 Players who register the game on Origin would get the new version for free.
 The Sims 3 (64-Bit & Metal) was released on October 28, 2020.

+Game engine

+The Sims 3 uses a heavily modified version of Criterion's RenderWare as game engine for the PC release, that was adapted to have better simulation and data stream for the open world.